unza-speech-lab/zambezi-voice/README.md

   - Mayumbo Nyirenda, PhD

 ### 5. Citation
+If you use this speech dataset in your project or research, please consider citing as follows:

     @inproceedings{sikasote23_interspeech,
       author={Claytone Sikasote and Kalinda Siaminwe and Stanly Mwape and Bangiwe Zulu and Mofya Phiri and Martin Phiri and David Zulu and Mayumbo Nyirenda and Antonios Anastasopoulos},